Environmental Portrait as an option to the Corporate Headshot

 Next

-The influence of photojournalism on corporate event photography.
+Photojournalism’s impact on corporate event photography.